Jayne-Anne Gadhia: Honours and awards

 In 2018 Gadhia was named Leader of the Year at the Lloyds Bank National Business Awards.
 She was also elected a Fellow of the Royal Society of Edinburgh.

 She was appointed Commander of the Order of the British Empire (CBE) in the 2014 New Year Honours and Dame Commander of the Order of the British Empire (DBE) in the 2019 New Year Honours.
 She was appointed Commander of the Royal Victorian Order (CVO) in the 2022 Birthday Honours for services to the Prince's Foundation.

+Personal life

+Gadhia is married with one daughter.